 Clear risk descriptions will help you understand the threat and plan accordingly.
 Using a risk register template can facilitate this process by incorporating specific details.
 This includes documenting the nature of the risk, its likelihood, potential impact, mitigation strategies, responsible parties, and current status.
 Detailed documentation ensures that all relevant stakeholders have access to a centralized repository of identified risks.

 Quanstrom highlighted the role of technology in managing and analyzing large volumes of data related to these risks.
-Modern tools like threat intelligence platforms and risk management software provide robust capabilities for analyzing and managing large volumes of data related to identified risks.
+Modern tools such as threat intelligence platforms and risk management software offer robust capabilities for analyzing and managing large volumes of data related to identified risks.
 These technologies enable organizations to efficiently gather and assess information from various sources, facilitating proactive monitoring and mitigation strategies.
 By leveraging such tools, businesses can enhance their ability to identify emerging threats, allocate resources effectively, and maintain comprehensive documentation of risk management efforts.
 This systematic approach supports informed decision-making and fosters a culture of continuous improvement in organizational resilience.

 Develop an accompanying response plan